 Secondly, CAP-CEL utilizes competition between a newly introduced clause and its components.
-When a new clause is more predictive than its components, the latter are deactivated and are isolated from retrieval processes.
-CAP-CEL measures the relative predictiveness of clauses by comparing LS and LN values.
-When a new clause is introduced it is assigned an LS threshold set at the maximum of the LS values of the components.
+When a new clause outperforms its components, the latter are deactivated and are isolated from retrieval processes.
+CAP-CEL measures the performance of clauses by comparing LS and LN values.
+When a new clause is introduced it is assigned an LS threshold4 set at the maximum of the LS values of the components.
 The competing component clauses are deactivated when the LS value of the new clause exceeds its threshold.
 Until this time the new clause cannot be combined with other clauses.

-Utilizing this mechanism has the additional advantage that CAP-CEL can correct some erroneous clause formations whether they arise from mistaken actions on the part of the program or are a result of environmental changes.
+Utilizing this mechanism has the additional advantage that CAP-CEL can correct some erroneous clause formations.
 When a clause falls below its threshold, the clauses that led to its formation are reactivated and now compete with the ineffective clause.
 Each reactivated clause is assigned a threshold that is the counterpart of its rival; if the ineffective clause has an LS threshold, each reactivated clause will have an LN threshold set at the LN value of the ineffective clause.
-When either reactivated clause surpasses its threshold, the ineffective clause is deactivated and the clauses are free to form new combinations.
-This allows the program to recover from mistakes and follow changes among effective predictors in the environment.
+When either reactivated clause surpasses its threshold5, the ineffective clause is deactivated and the clauses are free to form new combinations.